SihaoCheng/scattering_transform/README.md

 ## Synthesis example

 We provide a simple function to perform image synthesis based on the aforementioned coefficients.
-The default device is 'gpu'.
-If you do not have access to a gpu, please set `device='cpu'`.
+The logic of using gpu/cpu is the same as described above.

 ### generating new images with similar textures an/some target image(s)
 ```python